JWT Authentication using Spring Security OAuth2 in Spring Boot Example

 import org.springframework.web.bind.annotation.RestController;

-import com.jwt.authentication.sample.user.dto.LoginDto;
+import com.example.user.dto.LoginDto;

-import com.jwt.authentication.sample.user.dto.SignUpDto;
+import com.example.user.dto.SignUpDto;

-import com.jwt.authentication.sample.user.service.UserService;
+import com.example.user.service.UserService;

 @RestController